yandex-cloud/docs/en/application-load-balancer/security/index.md

 ## What roles do I need {#required-roles}

-The table below lists the roles needed to perform a given action.
+The table below lists the roles needed to perform a particular action.
 You can always assign a role granting more permissions than the role specified.
-For example, you can assign `editor` instead of `viewer`.
+For example, you can assign the `editor` role instead of the `viewer` one.

 | Action | Methods | Required roles |
 ----- | ----- | -----